 Adjust your mealtimes

-Avoid consuming highly-refined carbohydrates and sugary foods, too.
-These quick-fixes will only cause your energy levels to spike and then plummet.
-If you find that you’re hungry after a night-shift, prepare yourself a light, healthy snack, so as not to disrupt your sleep too much.
-Importantly, you should make a conscious effort to reduce your caffeine consumption six hours before sleeping.
+Avoid consuming highly refined carbohydrates and sugary foods, too.
+These quick fixes will only cause your energy levels to spike and then drop.
+If you find that you’re hungry after night shift work, prepare yourself a light, healthy snack to avoid disrupting your sleep.
+Most importantly, make a conscious effort to reduce your caffeine consumption at least eight hours before sleeping.

 For more information on sleep and nutrition, see our guide on 6 foods to help you sleep.